robhshu/libRocket/readme.md

 ### Remaining

+- Notify debugger which elements are updated by animation
 - Interpolate between all supported units (colours and most numerical units are supported now)
 - Animate to/from last/default property value
 - The `transition` property